DataMedSci/yagit/docs/source/data_representation.rst

 Additionally, DICOM allows for unevenly distributed spacing along the z-axis (spacing between slices), as the spacing may be greater in areas that are farther from the main region of interest.
-YAGIT doesn't support this kind of images.
+YAGIT doesn't support this kind of image.

 .. figure:: _static/images/position_and_spacing.svg
-   :alt: Image position and voxel spacing
+   :alt: Image position and pixel spacing
    :align: center
    :scale: 130%

-   Example of image position and pixel spacing for a 2D image.
+   An example of image position and pixel spacing for a 2D image.

    :math:`T_x, T_y` -- image position, :math:`S_x, S_y` -- pixel spacing.